wp-plugins/postman-smtp/readme.txt

 = What is OAuth 2.0? =

 A modern replacement for traditional password-based authentication.
+Postman supports the OAuth 2.0 implementations of all three major e-mail providers: Gmail, Hotmail and Yahoo Mail.

 = How does OAuth 2.0 work? =